Nina1o1/my-menu/documentation/journal.md

 Another issue with `Passport.js` is that, when my project runs, `deserializeUser()` never runs (tested by `console.log`), but no error is printed out.
 When I checked online for similar issues, the solution is to set cors headers, so that they allow cross-origin cookie settings.
 I quickly applied the suggested headers, but the problem is not solved.
 I spent the next several hours rereading the issue to make sure that I did not miss anything, but there is nothing I missed about the cookies.
 At some point, I checked my other session headers and realized that I set `{secure: true}`, which is supposed to work only with SSL, while my project is on HTTP.
 I solved the issue that troubled me for days, just for my negligence, for practicing some daily habits without careful consideration.
 I also feel the need to learn all express-session headers.
 Next time when debugging, I should check all possible sections of code that might produce errors.
 And I should also read through a concept well, not just the more practical part of it.

-Then I realized, that on `{httpsOnly: true}` cookies, React js cannot read its contents.
+Then I realized, that via the default `{HttpOnly: true}` cookies, React js cannot read its contents.
 I only worked with authentication on single origin app before, I did not realize it until it happened to me.
 I might need to change my way for user sessions, and this will be my task for next week.

 ## Week 2
 Date: